 An advising associate or peer advisor may answer your questions on the spot, have you see a drop-in advisor, or make you an appointment with an advisor.
 Our hours are 9:00-12:00 on Mondays, Thursdays; 9:30-12:00 on Tuesdays and Wednesdays; and 1:00-4:00 Monday-Friday.
 Sign ups for drop-in advising stop at 11:30 and 3:30.
-If you have questions related to your major, please go to your major department advisor.
+If you have questions related to your major, please see your major department advisor.

 An advisor will respond to your message almost always within 48 hours (it may take a bit longer on weekends or holidays.)
 You can also send appeals, petitions, etc., to this address.
-Again, we cannot help you get into classes.

 You can call us at 805 893-2038, but please keep in mind that we always give first priority to students who come to our office.
 If you don't get through to one of our advising associates, you may want to consider coming to Cheadle Hall or sending an email.